A good color sense is the most potent weapon of an artist because color adds life to your art.

 The book also discusses the science behind colors and the role of color in art history.
 Hence, you get in-depth knowledge about integrating different colors to bring your artwork to life.

 On top of this, you get to learn about the proper applications of colors regardless of the art medium.
-The best part is that it highlights how color can be a communicating tool in your artwork.
+The best part is that it highlights how color can be a communication tool in your artwork.
 What’s more, the book offers tips and techniques to create vibrant color combinations for oil paintings, including flesh tones, realistic greens, and lively blacks.

 If you are interested to learn all about color history, we will strongly recommend this book by Kassia St. Claire.
 It is a collection of unusual stories and in-depth research regarding 75 different shades, hues, and dyes.
 Claire has treated these 75 colors as individual characters in the book and woven engaging stories based on their unknown and forgotten history.